If Your Phone is Lost or Stolen, Here’s What You Do

 Your data might be safe and secure behind a passcode, but what happens to all your photos and videos?
 Memories from nights out with friends and special occasions could all be lost in the blink of an eye.
 Don’t let forgetting your phone in an Uber mean that you need to lose a world of personal memories.

-No matter your smartphone platform, you can utilize a service such as Google Photos to always keep your photos backed up on the go.
-A free service available for both Android and iOS, Google Photos allows you to backup all your pictures to a single centralized location.
+No matter your smartphone platform, you can utilize a service such as Google Photos to always keep your photos backed up.
+A free service available for both Android and iOS, Google Photos allows you to backup all your pictures to a single, centralized location.
 Lose your device?
 No worries, merely download the app to your new device, and your memories are back.

 Add an Extra Layer of Frosting to Sensitive Apps